Erica635241/LLM-Classification-Finetuning/README.md

 Create Category Variable: It creates a new column named category by performing a dot product on three columns: winner_model_a, winner_model_b, and winner_tie, converting them into a single categorical variable.

+## Model Construction
+### XGBoost
+I referenced the approach described in the [XGBoost feature engineering](https://www.kaggle.com/code/nikhilnb08/llm-classification-feature-engineering-xgboost) article.

+In the first part, I used Python’s `readability` library to extract fundamental features from the text data, which includes readability grades, sentence information, counts of nouns and verbs in the sentences, and sentence relationships.

+In the second part, I calculated correlations by assessing the similarities between the prompts and the responses from model A and model B. The correlation metrics used include cosine similarity, Euclidean distances, and Manhattan distances.

+Based on the feature engineering described above, a total of **72 variables** were obtained.

 ## Reference
 www.kaggle.com/competitions/llm-classification-finetuning/overview/$citation